coyotespike/coyotespike.github.io/_posts/2019-03-30-ReturnToVirtueEthics.md

 > The manner in which the *junzi* surpasses others lies in what others cannot see.

 A capacity to finely tailor an ethical recommendation to a person's their financial situation, professional and personal capacities, long-term desires, short-term options and happiness, with due regard to the moral obligations owed to friends and family and colleagues, cannot easily be summed up.
 A broad rule cannot be stated, and others cannot discern the decision-making process.

+> "No one does not eat, but few can know the taste."

 The result of a lifetime of labor and vigilance may be the development of a sensitive and powerful ethical capacity, the development of virtues which are effective in proportion to their difficulty in being apprehended.